Apple AirPods 3 are rumoured to be a mighty exciting pair of iPhone headphones.

 Apple AirPods 3: release date

-Revered Apple watcher Ming-Chi Kuo recently released a memo detailing everything he knows about Apple's next true wireless earbuds.
+Revered Apple watcher Ming-Chi Kuo released a memo earlier in the year detailing everything he knows about Apple's next true wireless earbuds.
 And one nugget of information it contained was the likely release date.

 Kuo reckons the AirPods 3 will launch in the first half of 2021.
-That would be about two years on from the launch of the second-gen AirPods (which touched down in March of last year), and about 18 months after the AirPods Pro, which launched late in 2019.
-That's pretty believable considering the jump from the original and second-gen AirPods was almost two and a half years.
+That would be about two years on from the launch of the second-gen AirPods (which touched down in March of last year) and about 18 months after the AirPods Pro (which launched late in 2019).

-If that's true, that means the 2019 AirPods will be around for a while yet.
-And with a successor on the horizon, look out for some tempting deals this holiday season.
+If that's true, that means the current (2019) AirPods will be around for a while yet.
+And with a successor on the horizon, look out for some tempting AirPods deals this holiday season.

-Kuo has a good track record of Apple predictions - he accurately predicted the 2019 launch of the Apple AirPods Pro, after all - so when he speaks it's worth listening.
+Kuo has a particularly good track record of Apple predictions - he accurately predicted the 2019 launch of the Apple AirPods Pro, after all – so when he speaks it is worth listening.

 Apple AirPods 3: Price